pawel-napieracz/cordova-plugin-onegini/docs/public/README.md

 have downloaded the Token Server configuration for your application to the project root folder.
 Please follow the [installation steps](installation.md) to let the hook complete successfully.

-The next thing we recommend to do is read the installation and configuration instructions before you start
+The next thing we recommend to do is read the installation and configuration instructions before you start.